vishaldhole173/pro-stream-documentation/User/VisionStream/Streaming/Pipelines/pipelines.md

     - MediaLive
         - A broadcast-grade pipeline which is capable of encoding live video for broadcast and streaming to any device.
     - Interactive Video Service
-        - A broadcast-grade pipeline which enables interactive and engaging live streaming experiences.
+        - A broadcast-grade pipeline which enables interactive and engaging live-streaming experiences.

 - ### Input Types
     - RTMP Push
         - An input type that allows you to push live video streams using the Real-Time Messaging Protocol (RTMP).
         - RTMP is a popular protocol used for delivering live streams from an encoder to a streaming server.
-    - MP4 File
-        - An input type that allows you to use pre-recorded video content in MP4 format as a source for your live streams.
-        - You can upload MP4 files to AWS MediaLive or IVS channels for broadcasting.

 - ### Input Class
     - Single Pipeline